Eight Migrants Die In Channel Crossing Attempt - UrduPoint

 Maritime authorities said Saturday that migrants had made numerous attempts to cross the Channel in recent days, with 200 people rescued in 24 hours over Friday and Saturday alone.

-The latest incident comes a few weeks after at least 12 migrants including six minors, mostly from Eritrea, died when their boat capsized off the northern French coast on September 3.
+The latest incident comes after at least 12 migrants including six minors, mostly from Eritrea, died when their boat capsized off the northern French coast on September 3.

-An Eritrean survivor Biniam Semay, 34, said he had lost his 18-year-old sister in that accident.

-Another Eritrean who was rescued, and gave his name only as Amanuel, said "there were a lot of girls and young boys, and I saw them die".

 More than 22,000 migrants have arrived in England by crossing the Channel since the beginning of this year, according to British officials.